cpp-lln-lab/CPP_BIDS/tests/README.md

 It is in the [`src/templates` folder](../src/templates)

+## Manual tests

+This is the folder where we keep tests that can not be run in continuous integration even as simple "smoke tests".

 <!-- ## code coverage

 A lot of what follows does not really work locally because of needing to add the right